robertocapuano/CandyBAS/README.md

 # Controls
 Arrow keys are used to move the cursor and space bar to swap candies on screen.
 Cursor movement is like over a chessboard: at any moment only two candies are adajcent to the cursor, swap acts on these ones.
-ESCAPE key to generate a new puzzle.
+ESCAPE key to restart the game

 Sources are stored at: https://github.com/robertocapuano/CandyBAS